 Across the UK traditional building skills and rural crafts are in decline.
 The increasing skills shortage within the conservation sector means that knowledge is being lost, putting our heritage structures at risk.
 Our Conservation Skills Programme based at the Model Farm is a hub for education and knowledge-sharing.
 With more than 1000 historic structures across 9000 acres, including in-hand forestry and river lands, we have a rich, diverse and beautiful training ground for historic building and rural skills development.

-What is the Cart Horse Stables Conservation Skills Centre all about?
+What is the Coleshill Conservation Skills Programme all about?

-We are currently looking into the feasibility stage of the project, engaging with local traditional building and craft specialists and well as architects, education facilities and National trust staff.
+We are developing a Conservations Skills Programme, working with potential academic partners, sponsors and those who would like to run courses.
+We are also engaging with local traditional building and craft specialists and well as architects, education facilities and National Trust staff.

 What were the Model Farm buildings used for originally?

 The Model Farm at Coleshill was at the cutting edge of agricultural practices and technology when built in 1854.
 The complex was carefully designed for the Earl of Radnor by his land agent, Mr Edward Wells Moore, to improve productivity and included tramways between the buildings to distribute feed and take away manure.
 The scale of the Model Farm goes some way to show the prosperity and innovation at Coleshill in the 19th century and would have been a backdrop for the Earl to impress local landowners and family friends.